cedricxie/second_ros/README.md

 # Run SECOND as a ROS Node

 This project is still work in progress.
-Feel free to make pull request and improve the performance together.
+Feel free to make pull requests and improve the performance together.

 It is mostly based on [SECOND detector](https://github.com/traveller59/second.pytorch) and [Voxelnet ROS Implementation](https://github.com/tigerk0430/voxelnet_ros).
 Special thanks to [@traveller59](https://github.com/traveller59), [@tigerk0430](https://github.com/tigerk0430) and [@qianguih](https://github.com/qianguih)!

 ## Instructions
-Make sure the modify the paths in the scripts based on your setting accordingly.
+Make sure to modify the paths in the scripts based on your setting accordingly.

 ### Step 1: build package
 ```